Answering "What Makes You Unique" In A Job Interview

 The first step is to recognize that for a question like this and for interviewing in general, significant preparation is required to hit the figurative ball out of the park.
 You are already taking an important step by taking the time to read this article and pick out suggestions and ideas that may be useful to you.
 The difficult part, though, will be making use of these suggestions.
 Do not let anyone convince you that you are “overpreparing” – there is no such thing.
 Though it may not be possible to know every question you will be asked, working hard to refine the language of your talking points around the evidence at your disposal so as to convey yourself in the most honest-but-flattering light will pay off no matter what you are asked.

-The desired effect of your response to the question “What makes you unique?” is for your interviewer to be made to believe that you will be a good fit for the company and for the position.
+The desired effect of your response to or answering the question “What makes you unique?” is for your interviewer to be made to believe that you will be a good fit for the company and for the position.
 For a candidate to be a good fit from the standpoint of a potential employer means one of two things: the candidate can reasonably be expected to either make them money or save them money.
 Understanding the nuance involved in how you, your skills, and your performance in the position for which you are interviewing can do either will help you to answer the question in a way that lets the interviewer know that you are capable of aligning with company's goals and that your presence will add value to the team.

 Know your resume